syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#members:validationrules}

-Sets the jQuery validation rules to the Maskedit.
+Sets the jQuery validation rules to the MaskEdit.
 This property works when the widget is present inside the form.
 Include jquery.validate.min.js plugin additionally.

 #### Default Value